 The Olympian, Achilles Warkiller became the King of the Amazons, later gives Queen Hippolyta back the throne.

-Steve Trevor, love interest to Wonder Woman, first man on Themyscira and honorary Amazon.
+Steve Trevor, love interest to Wonder Woman, first man on Themyscira and an honorary Amazon.

 The Amazons, of Themyscira.

 - Place of Birth: unrevealed